 Summit 7: October 21 & 22, Boston, Massachusetts.
 Summit 7 continued the work of ECL-USA on technological driving forces that are transforming the way engineers do their work and also included a deep dive into the future of consulting engineering.
 View the Summit 7 report.

 Summit 8: March 10 & 11, 2020, Texas Medical Center Innovation Institute, Houston, TX.
 The themes of Summit 8 included exploration of the future of engineering through the lens of biomedical engineering and the stewardship role of engineers with respect to climate and extreme weather challenges, both of which are major issues for Houston and the Gulf Coast.
-Full report coming soon.
+View the Summit 6 reports on biomedical engineering and climate and extreme weather challenges.